-- A Request for Authorization to Test form (completed by the student) - An official transcript verifying program completion (the date of graduation and the degree earned will be posted on the transcript)
+An official transcript verifying program completion (the date of graduation and the degree earned will be posted on the transcript) will be sent to DOPL by the MTECH PN department.

 If the "Request for Authorization to Test" and the transcripts are approved, DOPL staff will make the applicant eligible to take the NCLEX-PN through Pearson-VUE.
 DOPL will email the applicant an Authorization to Test (ATT).
 The applicant will have 30 days to schedule an appointment through Pearson VUE and take the NCLEX-PN exam.